mmarmol/uap-java/README.md

-# geolite2
+# uap-java
-Just a couple of useful classes over http://dev.maxmind.com/geoip/geoip2/geolite2/
+Is an implementation over https://github.com/ua-parser/uap-java
-  - It has a class to automatically re-load the database from a url and store it on memory.
+  - Can auto schedule updates every one our retrieving the yaml from a url.
-  - The database will be re-loaded one time by day if a different MD5 checksum found on destination, if not will keep the existen one.
+  - It has a Guava-Cache implementation or can be extended to use others.
-  - It adds a Guava Cache implementation for the database so it can replace the HashMap based offered by default by geolite2.
+  - Parse agent strings and retriever, Device, OS and User Agent information.

 Usage
 ----
-To start the ScheduledDatabaseReader:
+To start the Parser with schedule and GuavaCache:

-    ScheduledDatabaseReader reader = new ScheduledDatabaseReader()
+    Parser parser = new Parser()
     .cache(new GuavaCache())
-    .start();
+    .startSchedule();
 To start using it:

-    reader.databaseReader().city(....);
+    parser.parse(....);

 To stop the scheduling process:

-    reader.stop();
+    parser.stopSchedule();

 License
 ----